Jeremiahv8/FileManager/README.md

 FileManager
 ===================

-Just copy `index.php` to a folder on your webserver.
+Just copy 'FileManager' folder to a folder on your webserver.

 ## Why it is good